AstarNetwork/builders-program/template.md

 ## Additional Information

-**How did you hear about the Builders Program?** Plasm Network's Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+**How did you hear about the Builders Program?** Astar Network's Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as: